Akshaj-sys/My-Personal-Cybersecurity-Wake-Up-Call/README.md

 ### 1. Initial but impulsive reaction (but useful learning):

-I took the following actions across **both Chrome and Edge** browsers:
+I took the following actions across **both Google Chrome and Microsoft Edge** browsers:

 - Cleared all history, cache, cookies, and site data
 - Disabled site notifications from multiple websites